barcode-history/barcode-history/README.md

 #### Others

-Whether or not the symbology is able to encode other types of characters (i.e. not digits or ASCII letters), and either the number of additional characters encodable, or (in the case of a full character set) the name of the encodable character set.
+Whether or not the symbology is able to encode other types of characters (i.e. not digits or ASCII letters), and either the number of additional characters encodable, or (in the case of a full character set) the name of the encodable character set(s).

 #### Unicode